 - 82% (2013: 51%) of our global volume (445 000 tonnes) was traceable back at least as far as the mill in the country of origin, against an annual target of 90% (13% was traceable back to plantation); and

 - 32% (2013: 19%) was Responsibly Sourced (annual target: 50%); this means it is traceable to a plantation that either meets our standards (11% ‘compliant oil’) or at least engaged in continuous improvement (21% ‘action plan oil’).

 While the task is not easy, we remain determined to collaborate with others to make progress towards our next goals: 95% traceable and 70% Responsibly Sourced palm oil by 2015.

 Together with The Forest Trust (TFT), we have made major progress in engaging with leading suppliers – notably Sime Darby, Wilmar, Cargill and a collaboration between Golden Agri Resources (GAR) in Indonesia and Oleo-Fats (Philippines) – that have established traceable supply chains that are also assessed against the Responsible Sourcing Guideline.
 For example, Florin AG, based in Switzerland, has established its own Palm Oil Sourcing Policy that aligns with our own – all the oil it purchases is traceable, RSPO certified and deforestation-free.

-We recognise that during an interim period, until traceability becomes feasible for all supply chains, including for complex blends of palm-based derivatives, GreenPalm certificates have a role to play in supporting producers of certified sustainable palm oil.
+We have almost reached our newly stated, more ambitious target for increased traceability and supplier engagement.
+However, we also recognise that until traceability becomes feasible for all supply chains, including for complex blends of palm-based derivatives, GreenPalm certificates have had a role to play in supporting producers of certified sustainable palm oil.